Ensono/stacks-dotnet/src/tests/Functional/xxAMIDOxx.xxSTACKSxx.API.FunctionalTests/ReadMe.md

 ##### Stories

 The Stories folder contains all the test cases (I.e. the BDDfy stories).
-Each class should represent a new test story, and within each class/story, there will be a number of test cases which test a specific feature.
+Each class should represent a new test story, and within each class/story, there will be a number of test cases that test a specific feature.

 Test cases within a story are defined using xUnit `Facts`.
 BDDfy is used to describe and orchestrate the tests.